 The uncomfortable tension in the film makes it an almost unbearable viewing experience.
 The sheer exposure of Farewell asks dark questions of privacy and ethics — questions that should spur critics, filmmakers, and audiences alike to discuss.
 Do we permit this filmmaking?
 Is Corra using Reggie — is he taking advantage of a dying girl?
 Can his perspective and telling of events be trusted?
 He is the film editor, after all.

 In terms of death and suffering, what should we be allowed to see?
-How involved should filmmakers be with their subjects, especially with so delicate a subject?
+How involved should filmmakers be with their subjects — especially with so delicate and vulnerable a subject?
 An IndieWire reviewer said, “Moving or offensive?
 [Farewell to Hollywood is] the most paradoxical moviegoing experience of the year.”